marshyon/marshyon-orig.github.io/hugo/content/getting-started/_index.md

 ### Chapter 1

-# Getting Started with Hugo Static Site Generator
+# Cloning editing and re-using this site and its templates

-Build a documentation website for your service using Hugo and hugo-theme-learn in less than an hour.
+Clone this site to build a documentation website for your own services using Hugo and hugo-theme-learn.

+Or contribute to this site by submitting content either directly if you are already a collaborator or by forking and submitting a pull request.

+Feel free to fork this [repository](https://github.com/marshyon/marshyon.github.io) and submit pull requests.